-A properly functioning economy is a key prerequisite for a country’s development: economic growth creates jobs, improves people’s incomes and drives innovation.
+A well-functioning economy is a key prerequisite for a country’s development: economic growth creates jobs, improves people’s incomes and drives innovation.
 For this reason, the United Nations’ 2030 Agenda provides for the active involvement of the private sector in the implementation of the Sustainable Development Goals (SDGs).
 This includes local enterprises in the partner countries alongside German and European companies, as cooperation with international economic partners is often the key to success.
 To ensure that economic development really contributes to the achievement of the SDGs, however, the economy must grow in a sustainable manner and development must benefit the entire population and not damage either nature or the climate.
 In all of this, companies can benefit from the expertise offered by development cooperation.

 Cooperation relationships between local enterprises and institutions in selected partner countries and German and European companies and institutions have improved.

-The GBN coordinators provide the following core services:
+The GBN-Coordinators provide the following core services:

 For GIZ projects: